jakubg1/OpenSMCE/README.md

 This is a **LÖVE2D** project.
 The supported version of the engine is **11.3**

 ## Current Status
 This project is currently on a temporary hiatus.
-I will be back at development approximately on June 8, 2021.
+I will be back at development approximately on July 8, 2021.

 ### What is to be finished?
 When I get back to the development, the first priority will be to release the full 1.0.0 version.